mozman/ezdxf/docs/source/options.rst

 Custom config files are not loaded automatically like the default config files.

-This example shows how to load the previous created custom config file "my.ini" from the current working directory:
+This example shows how to load the previous created custom config file "my_config.ini" from the current working directory:

 .. code-block:: Python

     import ezdxf

-    ezdxf.options.read("my.ini")
+    ezdxf.options.read("my_config.ini")

 That is all and because this is the last loaded config file, it overrides all default config files and the config file specified by ``EZDXF_CONFIG_FILE``.